Blogs

 Italian colonialism

 In April 1881, France occupied Tunisia.
-This provoked resentment in Italy as the regency of Tunisia was intended as a natural extension of Italy, given that 55,000 Italians resided in the territory.
+This provoked resentment in Italy because the regency of Tunisia was intended as a natural extension of Italy, given that 55,000 Italians resided in the territory.
 In view of this status, and to avoid a confrontation with France, Italy then decided to create a Libyan project .
 In 1882, Italy, Germany and the Austro-Hungarian Empire created the Triple Alliance.
 As a consequence, France opposed Italy's Libyan project .

-Faced with France's civil service examination plans in Libya, Italy sought compensation in the Red Sea and in 1886 tried, unsuccessfully, to conquer Ethiopia.
+Faced with France's civil service examination its plans in Libya, Italy sought compensation in the Red Sea and in 1886 tried, unsuccessfully, to conquer Ethiopia.
 But the Italian nationalism of the time was not about to give up, as it aspired to create "a greater Italy".
 After the Ethiopian victory, only two African alternatives remained: Morocco, which had already been practically colonized by France, or the Turkish Regency in Tripoli, which had been established since 1858.

 Finally, Italy decided in favor of the latter and in 1902 sought the support of France to carry out its project.
-Under the Triple Alliance compromise, it offered neutrality on the shared border of the Alps in case of war and the Withdrawal to the Moroccan project .
-Paris was not interested, but Russia offered its support to Italy in 1908 to weaken the Ottoman Empire.
+Under the Triple Alliance compromise, it offered neutrality on the shared border of the Alps in case of war and the Withdrawal of the Moroccan project .
+Paris was not interested, but Russia offered in 1908 its support to Italy to weaken the Ottoman Empire.
 Thus began the Italo-Turkish war.
 The Italian pretext was the alleged mistreatment of the settlers in Libya by the Turkish regime, to which it gave an ultimatum.
 Under Austro-Hungarian mediators, the Turks agreed to transfer control of Libya to Italy, a move that Italy considered a Turkish maneuver that only sought to gain time to prepare for war.
 On September 29, 1911, Italy declared war on the Ottoman Empire.
 This had important consequences for the Triple Alliance, as Austria-Hungary feared that the Libyan conflict would escalate into a direct conflict with the Ottoman Empire, while Germany was faced with the dilemma of having to choose sides, as it enjoyed good relations with both sides.
 On October 18, 1912, due to the open dangers on different fronts, the Ottoman Empire decided to sign the Treaty of Lausanne-Ouchy through which it ceded Tripolitania, Cyrenaica and the Dodecanese islands to Italy.

 During World War I, Italy was part of the Triple Entente, so the Ottoman Empire did not declare war on it.
 The threat to Italian control of Libya was not so much among its European enemies, but among the population of the African country itself.
 Taking advantage of the war, the Sanûsiya (a Muslim religious order founded under the Ottoman Empire that opposed colonization) began to attack the Italian army.
 These rebels were gaining territory, until Italy's allies went on the offensive.
 On August 21, 1915, the day Italy switched to the Allied side, the tactics changed.
 Although also offering support, Italy's new allies were dealing with insurgencies in their colonies, and were mainly concerned with guarding their borders to prevent insurgents from getting through and spreading independence ideas.